Brave Robot ice cream launches as the first brand from the Perfect Day-backed Urgent Company – TechCrunch

 “What I was doing there was actually looking at new business ventures,” said Kollessoff.
 “I met the guys three years ago when we were doing some flavor work with them.”

-The conversation ended there while Pandya and Gandhi built up Perfect Day, but around three months ago the two founders reached back out with idea for a new consumer food company, based on the latest in plant-based, or genetically modified proteins (including their own), that also used the latest in packaging technology, logistics, and other technologies to reduce the entire carbon footprint of a CPG company.
+The conversation ended there while Pandya and Gandhi built up Perfect Day, but around three months ago the two founders reached back out with the idea for a new consumer food company, based on the latest in plant-based, or genetically modified, proteins (including their own), that also used the latest in packaging technology, logistics and other technologies to reduce the entire carbon footprint of a CPG company.

 “It’s not that we are trying to create a company that’s going to commercialize Perfect Day proteins,” said Pandya.
-“There are so many other things across the value chain of food that need to be improved and modernized including all of the things around how a food gets to the consumer.”
+“There are so many other things across the value chain of food that need to be improved and modernized, including all of the things around how a food gets to the consumer.”

 So Brave Robot’s commitment to sustainability extends beyond the use of alternative proteins to replace animal husbandry and the particularly ecologically disastrous dairy industry and its cows.
 “There’s a load of exciting stuff going on in ingredient innovation and packaging innovation,” said Kollessoff.